-- 62. The applicant shall include in the CC&Rs a requirement that 'Each lot owner shall use 'best management practices' when cultivating gardens and lawns.
-Each property owner shall plant plants that are native to the region, and limit the portion of each lot that may be covered with lawn to no more than 15% of the parcel.
+and limit the portion of each lot that may be covered with lawn to no more than 15% of the parcel.
 However, if multiple lots are combined for use as a single residential parcel, the impact of additional lawn would be mitigated by the reduction in density and additional structures.
-Therefore, when lots are combined, the percentage of gross lot area covered by law may be increased up to 25% of the gross area of two combined lots and up to 40% of the gross area if three or more lots are combined. - 63.
-The City Council further states that to the extent the revisions are inconsistent with the original conditions, the revised conditions shall control as per the court order.
+Therefore, when lots are combined, the percentage of gross lot area covered by law may be increased up to 25% of the gross area of two combined lots and up to 40% of the gross area if three or more lots are combined.

+63. The City Council further states that to the extent the revisions are inconsistent with the original conditions, the revised conditions shall control as per the court order.

-DATED this 21st day of September, 2006.
+DATED this 30th-21st day of September January, 2006.

-Monica Masco, Mayor Pro Tem
+Joseph SchlickMonica Masco, Mayor Pro TemChairman